 Energetics, pollution, and resource management; the distribution of organisms; the ethics of man's influence on the environment.
 Prerequisite: BIOL 1004, 1103, or permission of instructor.
 Includes laboratory.
-Lab fee required.

-BIOL 2103).
+BIOL 2103.
 Medical Terminology

 A study of medical terminology that will aid in the understanding of medical-related courses and assist in preparation for professions related to medicine.